Cory Gathercole

 Cory James Gathercole (born 2 December 1986) is an Australian former motorcycle speedway rider.

 Career

 Gathercole first came to British speedway when he joined the Swindon Robins squad in the Elite League for the 2007 Elite League speedway season and the Isle of Wight Islanders for the 2007 Premier League speedway season.
 He was part of the Isle of Wight four who won the Premier League Four-Team Championship, held on 8 July 2007, at the East of England Arena.

-He later rode for Somerset Rebels before joining the Plymouth Devils in the British Premier League.
+Gathercole later rode for Somerset Rebels before joining the Plymouth Devils in the British Premier League.

-Has represented Australia at Under-23 level.
+Gathercole has represented Australia at Under-23 level.